-RSPB Scotland has objected to the application due to concerns that the noise from the rocket launches will impact on protected breeding birds.
+RSPB Scotland initially objected to the application due to concerns that the noise from the rocket launches would impact on protected breeding birds.
 The Hermaness, Saxa Vord and Valla Field Special Protection Area (SPA) is about 3.79km from the nearest proposed launch pad.
-We do not think that the application has demonstrated that the development would not adversely affect this SPA (which is a protected area for internationally important populations of birds).
-In addition, we think they need to provide more information on how they would avoid harmful impacts on two species of rare birds which breed on Unst.
+We did not think that the application demonstrated that the development would not adversely affect this SPA (which is a protected area for internationally important populations of birds).
+In addition, we thought they needed to provide more information on how they would avoid harmful impacts on two species of rare birds which breed on Unst.

-We have also raised some concerns about their proposals to offset impacts on peat, carbon emissions and birds
+We also raised some concerns about their proposals to offset impacts on peat, carbon emissions and birds.

 In November 2021 the Applicant submitted more information as an addition to the EIA.
 They confirmed that they were willing not to carry out any rocket launches between mid-May and the end of June, to avoid the most sensitive part of the bird breeding season.
 This has enabled RSPB Scotland to withdraw our objection, provided that a condition is attached to any permission securing this restriction.

 They will also need to provide information on how they will avoid disturbing breeding birds, and submit a breeding birds protection plan.